 What Does a Lamaze Class Entail?

-Founded by a French obstetrician Dr. Fernand Lamaze, the Lamaze technique has been around since the 1950s.
+Founded by a French obstetrician Dr. Fernand Lamaze, and one of his patients, Marjorie Karmel, the Lamaze technique has been around since the 1950s.
 Lamaze became famous because of rhythmic breathing techniques.
 Breathing can reduce the fear of labor and help moms cope with pain during contractions.

-But, that is not all that the Lamaze technique is about.
+But, breathing is not all that the Lamaze technique is about today.
 Lamaze classes also teach you different techniques and exercises to manage the pain associated with labor and childbirth.
 And another great thing about these classes is that they give you some very useful research-based information regarding pregnancy.

 Course Objective: The aim of Lamaze classes is to help moms-to-be prepare for safe, healthy, and natural childbirth.It does this by teaching rhythmic breathing techniques and provided research-based information about childbirth.